English

 • Develop a routine of reading widely and often, for both pleasure and information

-• Write clearly for a range of contexts, purposes and audiences
+• Write clearly, accurately and coherently, changing their language and style in and for a range of contexts, purposes and audiences

 • Re-read, edit and improve their own writing